cossu555/nsp/README.md

 **Requirements:**

-You should use as IDE the PyCharm's version 3.12 or following if not it could present exceptions in different versions.
+You should use as IDE the PyCharm's version 3.12 or following because it could present exceptions in different versions.